pletzer/firstStepsInViz/README.md

 ```python
 lut = vtk.vtkLookupTable()
 ```
-maps a data value to a colour, encoded as four floats in the range oof 0 to 1 (red, green, blue and opacity).
+maps a data value to a colour, encoded as four floats in the range of 0 to 1 (red, green, blue and opacity).
 Here we'll set the colour range to vary from white to green, to light blue, red, purple and black.
 ```python
 ncolors = 64